 2. Piano or one other principal accompanying instrument is permitted in all school and national competitions.
 Choirs may also use up to a maximum of two additional instruments if indicated on the score.

 3. Changes to the submitted programme are not permitted.

 4. Choirs will be penalised for a programme that does not adhere to the stated time limits for each competition.

-5. Adjudicators will award marks for the technical ability and artistic quality of each choir, as well as the variety and communication of the selected programme.
+5. Adjudicators will award marks for the technical ability and artistic quality of each choir, and for the variety and communication of their programme.